 "When designing my brooch I wanted the kinetic aspect and found object element to play off of one another and become the focal point and central concept.
 The two discs, assembled with found glass and set on ball bearings, spin, causing the charcoal and graphite shavings to fall and pile up, upset by the painted brass ring inside.
 Over time, a visual record of the piece's movement is traced onto the white background.
 This movement is emphasized in the repeating concentric circles throughout the piece, inspired by the many circular shapes included in the design kit.
 Working in matte silver and painting the non-silver elements white, the focus is on the shapes and the movement; the tenuous lines of the graphite drawing, wire relief, and outside border; and the two geometric forms connected by a collection of chains." ~ Jessica Todd

 "A cross between a vintage penny-arcade game and a 1940's era scientific apparatus, the Atom Smasher brooch features an atomic bubble chamber suspended from a control unit.
 As the wearer moves, the sub-atomic particles glide along a circuitous path within the bubble chamber.
 Once the atomic collisions are over, the wearer can reset the apparatus by rotating the chamber 180 degrees, which will restart the kinetic process.
 The control panel features a rotating power dial, glass laser tubes, and an enigmatic red button.
 NEVER press the red button." ~ Matthew Smith.

-Ashley is the Digital Marketing Specialist at Halstead.
+Ashley is the Content & Digital Marketing Specialist at Halstead.
 She grew up in the Prescott area and holds degrees in Strategic Communications and International Affairs.
 She and studio dog Mavis enjoy spending as much time as possible in the employee studio at Halstead.